What is Change Management?

 - Troubleshooting becomes difficult without a record of what changed

-Components of a change management process
+What are the components of a change management process?

 An effective change management program includes: